 What is Aqueous Coating?

-This coating preserves the printed materials from fingerprints, scratches, etc., and makes the designs stand out by giving them a clean, professional look.
 It consists of water, polymers, wax, preservatives, and additives for durability and gloss.
 The primary ingredient is water.
 Polymers create the thin film on the substrate, and wax is added for its anti-scuff properties.

 Aqueous coatings come in various types, each designed to achieve a specific finish and appearance.
 Below are six common types of aqueous coatings.